 - 7.08 The site has a large parking area to the rear of the property which served both the restaurant and later, the care facility.
 The parking area is served by an existing access which also provides access to parking to the rear of the Millers Court properties.
 The proposal provides for 13 no. parking spaces as well as 3 no. visitor spaces. - 7.09 As such the parking provision provided 4 spaces below the SPGN 11-Parking Standards has a maximum requirement for such development of 1 space per unit together with 1 space per 2 units for visitors.
-It should be noted that the SPGN sets a maximum not a minimum standard.

-The Agent has supplied Trip generation data for the existing use of the site.
+It should be noted that the SPGN sets a maximum not a minimum standard. - 7.10 The Agent has supplied Trip generation data for the existing use of the site.
 It is considered that highways activity for the existing use has the potential to generate significantly greater volumes of traffic that the proposed apartments.
 As such Highways Development Control have raised no objection to the proposal.
-The site is also well located in a town centre location with travel options close to hand which would allow a relaxation of the parking standards.

-Following Highways advice I consider the access and parking provided by the proposal to be adequate for the development proposed.

-Local and resident living conditions

-The existing building has sporadic fenestration on its southern elevation.
-In order to allow natural light into the apartments, as well as to allow means of escape from the building, windows are to be introduced into this elevation.

-At its western extent this elevation is blank and faces a blank flank wall for no. 12 Mill Lane.
+The site is also well located in a town centre location with travel options close to hand which would allow a relaxation of the parking standards. - 7.11 The proposal includes the introduction of a 1 metre wide raised footway to allow for residents exiting the properties to be able to safely leave the property without stepping onto the access road.
+The location of this footway has been indicated on the plans, although I consider it appropriate to require the full details of this development to be submitted for approval, and for the work to be undertaken prior to the first occupation of the apartments. - 7.12 The applicant has indicated their desire to affix signage to the exterior wall of the property adjacent to the access prohibiting the parking of vehicles in this area.
+As this is a private access this is not a requirement from the Highways Authority, but part of the applicants intention to manage the use of this area by traffic associated with the development.
+I do not consider that this is something which could lawfully be conditioned as it is not necessary for Planning approval to be granted. - 7.13 Following Highways advice I consider the access and parking provided by the proposal to be adequate for the development proposed. - 7.14 Local and resident living conditions The existing building has sporadic fenestration on its southern elevation.
+In order to allow natural light into the apartments, as well as to allow means of escape from the building, windows are to be introduced into this elevation. - 7.15 At its western extent this elevation is blank and faces a blank flank wall for no. 12 Mill Lane.
 At the eastern section of this elevation the property faces the rear of a commercial property on Brunswick road over 30 metres away.
 The windows in these sections of the conversion would not give rise to any concerns over privacy or residential amenity and the development is in accordance with